 Mulching is an earth-friendly alternative to bagging fallen leaves and dumping them in a landfill.
-Leaves contain 50 to 80 percent of the nutrients collected by trees during the growing season, so it makes sense to reuse the leaves in mulches and compost.
-Shredding the leaves before use helps them break down and release nutrients into the soil more quickly.
+Leaves contain 50 to 80 percent of the nutrients collected by trees during the growing season, so it makes sense to use a leaf shredder and reuse the leaves in mulches and compost.
+Chopping or shredding the leaves before use helps them break down and release nutrients into the soil more quickly.
 This can be done with specialized leaf mulching equipment, or you can turn to DIY alternatives.

 Mowing and Mulching